-Field Value Note Certificate Path If the SSL method is Off, leave this field blank.
-If the SSL method is SSL or TLS, record the path on the IBM SONAS Management Node where you will copy the Certificate file.
-As an example, if the Certificate File is cacert.pem and you will store it in a directory called /certificates, then record /certificates/cacert.pem.
-Kerberos Server Name If you checked Kerberos in the Options field of Table 12 on page 49, then you must fill in this field.
+Field Value Note LDAP SERVER IP ADDRESS ·· This is the numeric IP address of the remote LDAP server on the customer's network.
+SECURITY METHOD [ ] Off [ ] SSL (Secure Sockets Layer) [ ] TLS (Transport Layer Security) The communications link between the IBM SONAS and the customer's LDAP server may be open (unencrypted), or may be secured (encrypted).
+If secured, one of two methods is used: SSL or TLS.
+Note: When SSL or TLS is used, a security certificate file must be copied from the customer's LDAP server to the IBM SONAS Management Node.
+Certificate Path If the SSL method is Off, leave this field blank.
+If the SSL method is SSL or TLS, record the path on the IBM SONAS Management Node where you copy the Certificate file.
+As an example, if the Certificate File is cacert.pem and you store it in a directory called /certificates, then record /certificates/cacert.pem.
+User Suffix Specifies the LDAP user suffix to be used.
+Group Suffix Specifies the LDAP group suffix to be used.
+Bind Distinguished Name This is the bind distinguished name from the /etc/openldap/slapd.conf file on the customer's LDAP server.
+In the example following note 1 below, the bind distinguished name is cn=Manager,dc=sonasldap,dc=com Bind Password This is the bind password from the /etc/openldap/slapd.conf file on the customer's LDAP server.
+In the example following note 1 below, the bind password is secret .
+Kerberos Server Name If you checked Kerberos in the Options field of Table 13 on page 50, then you must complete this field.
 If you did not check Kerberos, leave this field blank.
 This field is the name of the Kerberos server used with your LDAP environment.
-Kerberos Realm If you checked Kerberos in the Options field of Table 12 on page 49, then you must fill in this field.
+Kerberos Realm If you checked Kerberos in the Options field of Table 13 on page 50, then you must complete this field.
 If you did not check Kerberos, leave this field blank.
 This field is the Realm for the Kerberos server used with your LDAP environment.
-Kerberos Keytab File If you checked Kerberos in the Options field of Table 12 on page 49, then you must fill in this field.
+Kerberos Keytab File If you checked Kerberos in the Options field of Table 13 on page 50, then you must complete this field.
 If you did not check Kerberos, leave this field blank.
 This field is the file name for the Kerberos KeyTab file.